Racism in Japan: Demographics

 The above statistics do not include the approximately 20,000 U.S. military stationed in Japan, nor do they account for illegal immigrants.
-The statistics also do not take into account naturalized citizens from backgrounds including but not limited to Korean and Chinese, and citizen descendants of immigrants.
+The statistics also do not take into account naturalized citizens from backgrounds including but not limited to Korean and Chinese, nor do they include citizen descendants of immigrants.
 The total legal resident population of 2012 is estimated at 127.6 million.

 By target

 Japanese ethnic minorities

 The nine largest minority groups residing in Japan are: North and South Korean, Chinese, Taiwanese, Brazilian (many Brazilians in Japan have Japanese ancestors), Filipinos, Vietnamese, the Ainu indigenous to Hokkaido, the Ryukyuans indigenous to Okinawa, and other islands between Kyushu and Taiwan.
 The burakumin, an outcast group at the bottom of Japan's feudal order, are sometimes included.
 There are also a number of smaller ethnic communities in Japan with a much shorter history.

-According to the United Nations' 2008 Diène report, communities most affected by racism and xenophobia in Japan include:
+According a 2008 report for the United Nations Human Rights Council, communities most affected by racism and xenophobia in Japan include: